ANL-CESAR/XSBench/README.txt

 shown to increase scaling, indicating that there is in fact a benchmark being caused by the memory loads.

+To enable this feature, go to the XSBench_header.h file and uncomment out the "#define ADD_EXTRAS" line.

 By default, there are no "extra" flops in the benchmark.
 To add these in, open the XSbench_header.h file and change the EXTRA_FLOPS definition to the desired number of additional flops. i.e.,